burlachenkok/exploring-python3/python3-note.md

 Functions can be called using keyword arguments of the form `kwarg = value`.
 Keyword parameters are also referred to as *named parameters*.
 Rules for using keyword parameters are the following:

-* In a function call, keyword arguments must follow positional arguments
+* In a function call, keyword arguments must follow (usual) positional arguments
 * All the keyword arguments passed must match one of the arguments accepted by the function
 * No argument may receive a value more than once